nativefier/nativefier/README.md

 ## How it works

 A template app with the appropriate plumbing is included in the `./app` folder.
-When `nativefier` is ran, this template is parameterized, and packaged using [Electron Packager](https://github.com/electron-userland/electron-packager).
+When `nativefier` is run, this template is parameterized, and packaged using [Electron Packager](https://github.com/electron-userland/electron-packager).

 In addition, I built [GitCloud](https://github.com/jiahaog/gitcloud) to use GitHub as an icon index, and also the [pageIcon](https://github.com/jiahaog/page-icon) fallback to infer a relevant icon from a URL.